10 November 2017Written by ISCD Team

 Image board 3: by ISCD student, Lee-Anne Rosa

-Are you interested in studying interior design?
+Are you interested in studying interior design or decoration?
 Do you want to know more about our online courses and where a career in interior design could take you?
-Contact one of our course advisers today.
+Connect with us today to learn more about our Diploma of Interior Design, the Certificate IV in Interior Decoration or any of our industry-focused microcredentials.

 Related Articles